caente/hasmatchingsymbol/README.md

 # hasmatchingsymbol
 project to show a bug

-It does not compile, when the typeclass and the cases classes are not in the same file.
+It does not compile when the typeclass and the cases classes are not in the same file.

-If I move the case classes to lib.scala, everything works nicely
+If I move the case classes to lib.scala (where the typeclass is), everything works nicely

 ```
 [info] /Users/caente1/workshop/hasMatchingSymbol/src/main/scala/main.scala:8: shapeless.this.Generic.materialize is not a valid implicit value for shapeless.Generic.Aux[models.Foo,G] because: